How Market Positioning Helps You Connect With the Right Customers

-- Your brand = Java Jones
+- Your brand: Java Jones

-- How your brand sets you apart from your competitors = the best specialty coffees and snacks
+- How your brand sets you apart from your competitors: the best specialty coffees and snacks

-- Frame of reference = local (town)
+- Frame of reference: local (in town)

 Examples of Market Positioning Statements

-The City of Whitehorse: "The City of Whitehorse is a municipal government focused on creating the conditions necessary to sustain a unique standard of living for citizens who expect a balance of robust recreation and cultural opportunities to fortify them in body, spirit and mind and who demand comfort, safety and civil amenities without foregoing independence.
-The City accomplishes this with strong and reliable revenue streams, uncommonly extensive community infrastructure, an independent, problem-solving culture and virtually unlimited access to wilderness spaces and corresponding values."
+City of Whitehorse: The City of Whitehorse is a municipal government focused on creating the conditions necessary to sustain a unique standard of living for citizens who expect a balance of robust recreation and cultural opportunities to fortify them in body, spirit and mind and who demand comfort, safety and civil amenities without forgoing independence.
+The City accomplishes this with strong and reliable revenue streams, uncommonly extensive community infrastructure, an independent, problem-solving culture and virtually unlimited access to wilderness spaces and corresponding values.

 Amazon (2001): For World Wide Web users who enjoy books, Amazon.com is a retail bookseller that provides instant access to over 1.1 million books.
 Unlike traditional book retailers, Amazon.com provides a combination of extraordinary convenience, low prices, and comprehensive selection.